-All blue PZs are considered out of bounds airspaces.
-Ground contact and other penalties will be applied.
-Changes will be posted on the Official Notice Board.
+<Declare out of bounds areas by coordinates or sketches and other relevant information, e.g. all red and blue PZs are considered out of bounds airspace>.
+Ground contact and other penalties will still be applied.
+The detail of out of bounds areas will be printed on the Official Competition Map, and changes will be posted on the Official Notice Board.